phillipkent/website-pelican/content/pages/about.rst

 About this site
 ===============

-I am moving this site from a Drupal-based dynamic site to a Pelican-based static site.
+I am moving this site from a Drupal-based dynamic site to a `Pelican`_-based static site.
 Please excuse appearance and limited content while the work is being done.

 .. _Interoute: http://www.interoute.com
 .. _`Design Science`: http://www.design-science.org